ookk2011/wifi-pineapple-cloner/devices.md

 # Devices list

 The list of compatible devices is made with the data provided by OpenWRT.
-The criteria used to generate this list were that they are available in OpenWRT 19 and have the same capabilities as the original hardware.
+The criteria used to generate this list were that they are available in OpenWRT 19 and have the same capabilities as the original hardware.<br>
-OpenWRT data may be incorrect for some devices.
+**OpenWRT data may be incorrect for some devices.**
 <br><br>

 Brand | Device | Type | CPU (MHz) | Flash (MB) | RAM (MB) | Architecture | Availability |